lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 Now, if you run `kubectl get nodes` you should get back a list of your nodes with IP addresses.
 If not - something went wrong and you should check the logs and try to fix it :)

-Of course feel free to ping me and I'll try to help.
+Of course, feel free to ping me and I'll try to help.

 Since its already a huge post, I'm going to finish it here.
-At this point we have fully operational cluster with several masters and several minions.
+At this point, we have a fully operational cluster with several masters and several minions.
-In the next post I will walk through deploying some basic services like: dns, heapster and dashboards.
+In the next post, I will walk through deploying some basic services like DNS, heapster and dashboards.

 ## Problems during deploy